kubesphere/ks-devops/docs/tekton-support.md

 * `Pipeline` controller is located at `controllers/tekton/pipeline/pipeline_controller.go`.
 * The controller is registered at `cmd/controller/app/controllers.go` in `addControllers` function.
-* The core logic of reconcile Pipeline crd resources is as follows:
+* The core logic of reconcile Pipeline CRD resources is as follows:
-  1. Get the requested Pipeline crd resources.
+  1. Get the requested Pipeline CRD resources.
   2. Process the finalizer of it.
   3. Create Tekton Tasks and Pipelines based on the below rules:
       1. Tekton Task name is composed of Pipeline name and task name, concatenating with a `-` symbol, which can avoid the conflicts of task names in different pipelines.